dahknesh232/VH-ServerHelper/README.md

 # Vault Hunters Server Helper

-This script is meant to help you setup a local server on your machine.
+These scripts are meant to help you setup a local server on your machine.

 ## Setup

 1. To start, please go to the [CurseForge page](https://www.curseforge.com/minecraft/modpacks/vault-hunters-1-18-2) and download the **server files** for Vault Hunters.
-2. Extract the ZIP
+2. Extract the ZIP to your project directory: `/path/to/minecraft/project` or `C:\path\to\project` - Drive letter on Windows may vary if using a different drive than `C`.
-3. Download the `vh-setup.bat` file from this repository
+3. Download the `vh-setup` file of your choice, from this repository.
-4. Place the `vh-setup.bat` file in the same directory as the server files that you just unzipped
+4. Place the downloaded `vh-setup` file into project directory.
+   1. If on UNIX system, you need to ensure the file is executable -  you can do so by running the following command in your project directory:
+       a. `sudo chmod +x vh-setup.*`
-5. Run the setup.bat script, and it will install all forge dependencies and start the server for you!
+5. Run the script, and it will install all forge dependencies and start the server for you!

 ## Running the Server